portive/slate-plugin/docs/guides/05-customizing-files.md

 })
 ```

-Now let's take a look at the `createAttachmentBlock` method we passed into the `createFileElement` option:
+Here's the `createAttachmentBlock` method passed into the `createFileElement` option:

 ```ts
 export function createAttachmentBlock(